raamkan/file-storage-challenge/README.md

 Deploying application
-> Go to FileStorageServiceApplication.java class and run this application to deploy
+> Go to FileStorageServiceApplication.java class right click and run this application to deploy